adjust/ios_adobe_extension/README.md

 ### Attribution

-The option to share attribution data with Adobe is in the extensions configuration in the Launch dashboard and is on by default.
+The option to share attribution data with Adobe is in the Launch dashboard under the extensions configuration and is on by default.
 Adjust tracks the action name `Adjust Campaign Data Received` with the following attribution information from Adjust:

 * `Adjust Network`
 * `Adjust Campaign`